igw68/Science2/sarah.md

   some transitions to be urgent: if time can pass in two consecutive transitions then maybe we can let it pass in the first and make the second 0-time.
   This should give as good gains on some examples.
+- Adding symmetry reduction
+  The relevant work is [[symmetry-and-partial-order]].
+  We need to see does it apply to Fisher to give linear state space.
+  The challenge is that in that paper they talk about abstract group of symmetries and is it not clear if we can have one for the reduction we are thinking of.

 # TODO
 - [X] Read and tell us about the article of Larsen from Formats'21